neo-project/neo-express/docs/settings.md

 If you specify an invalid IP Address, Neo-Express reverts to the default loopback `BindAddress` (aka `127.0.0.1`).

+> **Security note:** The Neo-Express RPC server exposes unauthenticated administrative methods
+> that control the node, including `expressshutdown` (stops the node), `expresscreatecheckpoint`,
+> `expresspersiststorage` and `expresspersistcontract` (modify chain state).
+The default loopback
+> `BindAddress` limits these to processes on the same machine.
+Binding to any other address (for
+> example `0.0.0.0`) makes them reachable, without authentication, by any host that can route to
+> that address.
+Only override the default on a trusted network and only for the duration of the
+> testing scenario that requires it.

 Example usage:

 ``` json